A parent in one of my classes once reframed this whole travel with kids thing in what I thought was a helpful way. So here it is, a gift to you.

 - Load up on snacks, easy on the liquids – Save disposable plastic food containers (Noosa-sized works well) to pack your favorite travel snacks so if you lose one, you won’t be out a $4 Munchkin snack catcher.
+Bring some grapes for the little one to chew on during take-off and landing to ease the inner ear pressure.
 And generously skip the flight attendant’s generous offer of a beverage for your tot; a tummy full of juice plus turbulence leads to the need for #14…

 - Balloons!
 Or an inflatable beach ball!
 Takes up zero space and makes for a great toy on the plane, on a layover, or at your destination.

 - If you choose to bring children’s books, select ones with a lot of mileage.
 “I spy” books by Jean Marzollo and Walter Wick, Richard Scarry’s oeuvre (newly updated to be less sexist, thank you!), and Where’s Waldo are all timeless options.